 SCCA, with its founding organizations Fred Hutch and UW Medicine, is a world leader in leukemia research and was formed, in part, to bring promising new treatments to patients faster.
-For leukemia patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical research studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For leukemia patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical research studies conducted at SCCA and its parent organizations, Fred Hutch and UW Medicine.